ggobi/ggally/cran-comments.md

 ### 2016-11-04
 Linux has a NOTE on mis-spelled words, it is a false positive.

-All downstream authors were emailed on 2016-10-17.
-Have only been in contact with the authors of 'plotly'.
+All revdep authors were emailed on 2016-10-17.
+Have only been in contact with the authors of 'plotly' about changes.

 Thank you for your time.